 Bears Make Coaching Moves After 2021 Season

-The 2021 Chicago Bears put their trust in Justin Fields at starting quarterback, and the team had a 3-2 record in the first five games.
-Fans were excited to see this very mobile rookie try to turn a spark into fire.
-The bears finished the season at 6-11, and promptly fired their head coach.
-The offensive line will need to retool after giving up a league high 58 sacks.
+The 2021 Chicago Bears put their trust in Justin Fields as starting quarterback, and the team had a 3-2 record in the first five games.
+Fans were excited to see this very mobile rookie try to turn a spark into a fire.
+The bears finished the season at 6-11 and promptly fired their head coach.
+The offensive line will need to retool after giving up a league-high 58 sacks.
 The run game turned out a very lean 3.8 yards per carry.
 At the end of the season, the Bears fired head coach Matt Nagy.
 The team roster is strong.
 Finding the right coach could bring the Bears back into playoff form very quickly.

 Bears Make 2020 Playoffs

 The Chicago Bears were a 2020 playoff team, just by an inch.
 They finished the season with a .500 record and faced the Saints in the first round of the playoffs.
 They lost that game and moved on to decide which quarterback would lead the team.
 Their 5-1 start in 2020 still didn't mean that the quarterback job was a lock for Mitchell Trubisky.
 Nick Foles took over for Trubisky, even when things were looking great for the team.
 Trubisky did earn his starting position again in the last half of the season and looked to be in great form.
 The Bears liked to use short passes for their game plan, but that proved to be easy to defend.